About

 2019

-• I was part of the winning team that completed a Python debugging challenge applying an adaptive image filter to a webcamimage using a CNN during an insight into the research being conducted by ARM in the fields of computer vision and natural language processing for mobile devices.
+debugging challenge applying an adaptive image filter to a webcamimage using a CNN during an insight into the research being conducted by ARM in the fields of computer vision and natural language processing for mobile devices. - Image.